 1. How does understanding this verse shape our doctrine of humanity, sin, or salvation?
-2. How can we apply the principles from this passage to contemporary challenges in family, work, or church?
+2. What specific changes in thinking or behavior does this verse call us to make?
 3. How does this verse fit into the broader biblical story culminating in Christ?